Patients Speak, AI Listens: LLM-based Analysis of Online Reviews Uncovers Key Drivers for Urgent Care Satisfaction: Results

 \subsection{Statistical Analysis}

 All five sentiment scores are intercorrelated amongst each other and with average hospital ratings, suggesting different aspects of urgent care customer experience are typically related and jointly impact overall satisfaction (Figure \ref{fig:correlations}).
-Specifically, we evaluate the Pearson correlation between the five sentiment aspects (averaged per-hospital) and per-hospital average customer rating, further stratified by geographical region (DMV and Florida) aspect.
-The five aspects have significant positive intercorrelations with each other (p < 0.0001 for all), ranging from moderate (facilities with finance, r=0.36 for both DMV and Florida) to strong dependencies (interpersonal factors with operational efficiency, DMV: r = 0.87; Florida: r = 0.89), suggesting different aspects of patients’ urgent care experience are typically related to each other.
+We evaluate Pearson correlations between the five sentiment aspects (averaged per-hospital) and per-hospital average customer rating, stratified by region (DMV and Florida).
+The five aspects have significant positive intercorrelations (p < 0.0001 for all), ranging from moderate (facilities with finance, r=0.36 for both DMV and Florida) to strong dependencies (interpersonal factors with operational efficiency, DMV: r = 0.87; Florida: r = 0.89).

 The five aspects also have significant positive correlations with hospital ratings (p < 0.001 for all).
 Specifically, interpersonal factors exhibit the strongest correlation with hospital ratings in both DMV (r = 0.94) and Florida (r = 0.93), followed by operational efficiency (DMV: r = 0.84; Florida: r = 0.87) and technical quality (DMV: r = 0.73; Florida: r = 0.82).
 Finances (DMV: r = 0.60; Florida: r = 0.59) and facilities (DMV: r = 0.55; Florida: r = 0.60) show moderate correlations.
 This pattern is consistent in the two geographic regions, with Florida generally showing slightly stronger correlations for technical quality and operational efficiency.
 Together, our findings support that interconnected patient experience aspects jointly impact urgent care quality, as evaluated through public reviews and reproduced across two geographical locations.